The Monastery of Holy Trinity - Agia Triada

 Meteora Half-day Tour will take you back to the dark ages and stories of the first monks.

 The first founder of the monastery is believed to be a monk named Dometious, who lived on the cliff during the 14th century.
-The main chapel, or Catholicon, of the monastery is dedicated to the Holy Trinity and was built in the 15th century.
+The monastery’s main chapel, or Catholicon, is dedicated to the Holy Trinity and was built in the 15th century.
 The iconography and frescoes of the chapel were painted between the 17th and 18th centuries.
 Additionally, the monastery has a smaller chapel dedicated to John the Baptist, constructed in the 17th century.

 Filming at the site lasted for several months, during which many locals participated in the production, serving as stunt performers and technical crew.
 This early ’80s James Bond film brought global fame and attention to Meteora for the first time.
 As a result, Meteora and the Holy Trinity Monastery have since secured their place among the most recognizable landmarks in Greece.